-Goddamned Bats: Chuck, the flying shark-bot that launches water bombs at you.
-They have a good throwing distance and their attack causes literalSplash Damage plus enough knockback to send you flying off an edge.
+Chuck, the flying shark-bot that launches water bombs at you.
+They have a good throwing distance and lead their shots well if you're moving (several other enemies in the game with similar projectiles do this too), and their attack causes literalSplash Damage plus enough knockback to send you flying off an edge.
 And they usually happen to be placed in areas where they can easily knock you off.
 Thankfully, they take one hit to die.

 Doing a Cruise Bubble and a Bubble Bowl at the same time against some surfaces (Like Teleport Boxes) makes SpongeBob slide indefinitely, allowing you to jump farther or get higher by using the Bubble Bash, a jump-type move which usually prevents movement.

 Hailing a Taxi in the hub after going out of bounds and being pulled away by Hans disables bottomless pits, letting the player explore unreachable areas and cheat on slides.

 Double jumping after getting knocked back by an explosion or falling in water/goo sends you flying far away, which is more of an exploit of the game's physics.

 Also regarding the above case, the final boss fight involves it flipping platforms.
 However, you have to time your jump right without getting damaged if possible (which doesn't matter), but it you do time it right, a high launch is to be expected.
 Doing it at the right time at the boss's very first attack will cause SpongeBob to fly high and upward as usual, only to immediately enter the cutscene involving the boss's first defeat.